Nonparametric estimation of jump rates for a specific class of Piecewise Deterministic Markov Processes: Estimation of the jump rate

 \subsection{Methodology}

-\cite{kre2} constructed a pointwise kernel estimator of $\nul$ before deriving an estimator of $\lambda$.
-Densities are often approximated thanks by kernels methods (see \citet{tsybakov} for instance).
-Indeed, if the kernel is positive, the estimator is also a density.
+\cite{kre2} and \cite{azais2016} construct a pointwise kernel estimator of $\nul$ before deriving an estimator of $\lambda$.
+Indeed, densities are often approximated by kernels methods (see \citet{tsybakov} for instance).
+If the kernel is positive, the estimator is also a density.
 However, we want to control the $L^2$ risk of our estimator (not the pointwise risk), and also to construct an adaptive estimator.
-Obtaining an adaptive estimator with kernel methods involves a double convolution, and therefore intensive computations.
-On the contrary, estimators by projection are well adapted for $L^2$ estimation: if they are longer to compute at a single point than pointwise estimators, it is sufficient to know the estimated coefficients to construct the whole function.
+Estimators by projection are well adapted for $L^2$ estimation: if they are longer to compute at a single point than pointwise estimators, it is sufficient to know the estimated coefficients to construct the whole function.
 Furthermore, to find an adaptive estimator, we minimize a function of the norm of our estimator, that is the sum of the square of the coefficients, and the dimension.
+That is the reason why we choose an estimation by projection.

-We first aim at estimating $\nul$ on a compact set $\mathcal{A}\supseteq f(\mathcal{I})$ where $\mathcal{I}$ is the estimation set of the jump rate $\lambda$.
-We construct $L^2$ estimators by projection on an orthonormal basis.
-As usual in nonparametric estimation, the risk of our estimator can be decomposed in a variance term and a bias term which depends of the regularity of the density function $\nul$.
-We choose to use the Besov spaces to characterize the regularity, which are well adapted to $L^2$ estimation (particularly for the wavelets decomposition).
-See Appendix A for the definition of Besov spaces.

-It is quite difficult to estimate a function nonparametrically.
-To do so, we introduce a sequence of vectorial subspaces $S_m$.
-We construct an estimator $\hat{\nu}_m$ of $\nu_{\lambda}$ on each subspace and then select the best estimator $\hat{\nu}_{\hat{m}}$.
+We first aim at estimating $\nul$ on the compact set $\mathcal{I}$.
+We construct a sequence of $L^2$ estimators by projection on an orthonormal basis.
+As usual in nonparametric estimation, their risks can be decomposed in a variance term and a bias term which depends of the regularity of the density function $\nul$.
+We choose to use the Besov spaces (see Section \ref{beshol}) to characterize the regularity, which are well adapted to $L^2$ estimation (particularly for the wavelet decomposition).
+The "best" estimator is then selected by penalization.
+To construct the sequence of estimators, we introduce a sequence of vectorial subspaces $S_m$.
+We construct an estimator $\hnuml$ of $\nul$ on each subspace and then select the best estimator $\hnuml[\hat{m}]$.

-\begin{assumption} $\;$ \begin{enumerate} \item The subspaces $S_m$ are increasing and have finite dimension $D_m$. \item The $L^ 2$-norm and the $L^{\infty}$ norm are connected:
+\begin{assumption} $\;$ \begin{enumerate} \item The subspaces $S_m$ are increasing and have finite dimension $D_m$. \item The $L^ 2$-norm and the $L^{\infty}$-norm are connected:

-This implies that, for any orthonormal basis $(\varphi_l)$ of $S_m$, $\norm{\sum\limits_{l=1}^{D_m} \varphi_l^2}_{\infty}\leq \psi_1 D_m$. \item There exists a constant $\psi_2>0$ such that, for any $m\in\mathbb{N}$, there exists an orthonormal basis $\varphi_{l}$ such that:
+This implies that, for any orthonormal basis $(\varphi_l)$ of $S_m$, \item There exists a constant $\psi_2>0$ such that, for any $m\in\N$, there exists an orthonormal basis $\varphi_{l}$ such that:

-\item There exists $\mathbf{r}\in\mathbb{N}$, called the regularity of the decomposition, such that:
+\item There exists $\mathbf{r}\in\N$, called the regularity of the decomposition, such that: